semdinsp/railsmath/README.md

 So in this model the model name is net_assetvalue and we getting record 1.
 THere are methods to get all the records and to post record.
 You can see the code in the test template

 ### Mathematica integration with authenticationn
 I have added HTTP Basic authentication support to the code by appending an association compposed of username and password.
-This currently only supports HTTP basic authentication and is passed a HTML header setting Authorization sent to a base 64 combination of username:password.
+This currently only supports HTTP basic authentication and is passed a HTML header setting Authorization set to a base 64 combination of username:password.
 THis seems to consistently work.
 If you add the auth association to the call you get authorization and if it is missing or empty then there is no authorization.

     Needs["rails`"];
     host = "http://127.0.0.1:5522/";